wp-plugins/spam-free-wordpress/readme.txt

 == Description ==

 Spam Free WordPress is a comment spam blocking plugin that blocks 100% of the automated spam with zero false positives.
 There is no other plugin, or service, available for WordPress that can claim 100% accuracy with zero false positives, not even Akismet.
+Manual spam is blocked with an IP address blocklist.

 This plugin was born out of necessity in September of 2007 when [HollywoodGrind](http://www.hollywoodgrind.com/) was getting a lot a traffic, and with it a lot of spam that multiple plugins could not stop, but instead increased the load on the server fighting the spam.
 Since its birth, Spam Free WordPress has been tested successfully under real world heavy traffic, and heavy comment spam, conditions.
 Once Spam Free WordPress is installed, no other comment spam plugins are needed, and it is recommended that all other plugins be disabled since they will cause undesirable false positives.